New Year's Eve sweeps across the globe, but wars cast a shadow on 2024

 New York Mayor Eric Adams said there were “no specific threats” to his city’s annual bash.
 Nevertheless, police said they would expand the security perimeter around the party, creating a “buffer zone” that would allow them to head off potential demonstrations.
 On New Year's Eve 2022, a machete-wielding man attacked three police officers a few blocks from Times Square.

-German authorities said they etained three more people in connection with a reported threat of a New Year's Eve attack by Islamic extremists on the world-famous Cologne Cathedral.
+German authorities said they detained three more people in connection with a reported threat of a New Year's Eve attack by Islamic extremists on the world-famous Cologne Cathedral.

-In Berlin, some 4,500 police officers were expected to keep order and avoid riots like those seen a year ago.
-Authorities also banned the traditional use of firecrackers for several streets across the city.
+In Berlin, some 4,500 police officers worked to keep order and avoid riots like those seen a year ago.
 They also banned a pro-Palestinian protest in the Neukoelln neighborhood of the German capital, which has seen several pro-Palestinian riots.

 Credit: AP